 Bone lesions cause pain; lesions at the skull base may affect vision, hearing, and pituitary function (particularly causing diabetes insipidus).

-Use surgery or radiation therapy for only single bone lesions.
+Use surgery or curettage with or without corticosteroid injection for single bone lesions.

 Use chemotherapy for multisystem, multifocal and skull-based site involvement.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Histiocyte Society: International society for research into treatment of histiocytic diseases

 North American Consortium for Histiocytosis: Conducts clinical and translational studies on histiocytosis and supports researchers and clinicians working in the field